Find out when is the best time to visit Lhasa, tours and what to wear.

 Summer is the busiest time in Lhasa.
 With consistently warm temperatures, amount of visitors increases.
 The peak season is in July and August, with all prices being the highest during that time.

 June is a great time to visit, because the weather is already predictably warm, and the monsoon season doesn’t start until the middle of June.
 In fact, June is the warmest month in Lhasa.
 Amount of rainy days increases towards the end of June when the beginning of June enjoys nice warm sunny weather.
-It is also less cloudy in the beginning of June.
+It is also less cloudy at the beginning of June.

 One of the most important festivals of the year – Shoton or Yogurt Festival is often celebrated in August.
 Many pilgrims flock to Lhasa to visit Drepung and Sera monasteries, where monks display huge Thangkas – Buddha paintings to bless all visitors.
 In Norbulingka, the large park and summer residence of the Dalai Lamas, artist troops perform operas, and Tibetans gather for picnics.